user4223/ticket-decoder/README.md

 <p>

 ## ticket-analyzer
-Analyzer is able to scan for aztec codes in images grabbed from camera or from a folder.
+Analyzer is able to scan for aztec codes in images grabbed from camera or from images/pdfs in a folder.
 It provides a simple interactive mode to visualize detection, image processing and decoding steps and to change some parameters to find optimal setup for detection.
 This application is considered to optimize default parameters and algorithms for the decoder.

 Check `ticket-analyzer --help` for arguments.